 And to ensure that you would receive this rich inheritance, he gave you his Word of truth.
 This too is a great gift.
 Sadly, despite all the evangelism and outreach the Christian Church is doing in the world, there are still people who never do get to hear the simple truth of the Gospel.
-For others what they hear is a legalistic or heretical misrepresentation of it.
-And it's not just those in the deepest, darkest corners of Africa or undiscovered tribes in the Brazilian rainforest.
+For others what they hear is a legalistic or twisted misrepresentation of it.
+And it's not just those in the deepest, darkest corners of Africa or undiscovered tribes in the Amazon rainforest.
 It happens right here in our own country in which children grow up with parents who are atheist, or who are cult members, or who call themselves Christian but never actually feed their faith or instill it in their children.
 But that's not you.
 No, the Lord put you in a time and place in which you would hear the whole truth of his Word.
 However he did it, you made sure that the divine Seed was planted in you - and he made it grow.
 That is to say, he gave you the gift of faith.
 Not everyone who hears the Word believes it; but you do.
 This too is a precious blessing: that by the power of the Holy Spirit - God's work on you - your dark, unbelieving mind was enlightened to know, understand, and trust the truth of God's promises in Christ.
 And as you continue to hear the Word of truth, the Holy Spirit is at work in you to cause you to grow in Christian faith and virtue.

 And this, Paul says, is the Lord's guarantee that you will indeed receive the inheritance he has promised you.
-A little while ago I gave Luke's parents an envelope containing a baptismal certificate.
-It's an official record of what took place here today.
+You know, when we have a Baptism, the church issues a baptismal certificate.
+It's an official record of what took place.
 And part of what makes it official is that there's a raised seal on the paper.
-It's proof that this document isn't something mom and dad cooked up in the garage or conjured up on their computer.
+It's proof that the document is legitimate, not just something mom and dad conjured up on their computer.
 No, it's a record of an official act of Christ's Church - and therefore of Christ himself.
 In a far greater sense, Paul says that you who believe in Jesus have been sealed by God's Holy Spirit.
 His mark on you is like the fingerprints of the Lord, which he sees and recognizes - "Yep, that's one of mine" - and which you too can see and recognize as proof of the Lord's earnest.
 As you see the work of the Spirit in your life, calling you repentance, giving you faith in Jesus, giving you deeper insights into God's Word, and empowering you to live as a child of God, this is like the surety or down payment: the part you get now, up front, that tells you the rest of what God has promised is on the way.